Could common myths about addiction be keeping you or someone you love from getting the treatment and support needed to recover?

-10 Myths About Addiction and Sobriety
+10 Myths About Sobriety and Addiction

 A common myth about recovery is that life without substances is boring, dull and dreary.
 This couldn’t be further from the truth.